SteeltoeOSS/steeltoe-site/source/1x/steeltoe-connectors.html.markdown

 ## 2.1 Quick Start

-This quick start consists of using several ASP.NET Core sample applications to illustrate how to use the Steeltoe Postgres Connector for connecting to a Postgres service on Cloud Foundry.
+This quick start consists of using several ASP.NET Core sample applications to illustrate how to use the Steeltoe PostgreSQL Connector for connecting to a PostgreSQL service on Cloud Foundry.

 There are two sample applications you can choose from for this quick start: